 The anticipated length of time the discharger will be carrying on the activity which results or threatens to result in a waste discharge.

-The potential deleterious and unreasonable effect on beneficial uses of the waters during the time before the Regional Water Board will be able to take action on the violation of the prohibitions.
+The potential deleterious and unreasonable effect on beneficial uses of the waters during the time before the North Coast Water Board will be able to take action on the violation of the prohibitions.

-Other relevant factors considered applicable by the Executive Officer as necessary to bring before the Regional Water Board for their consideration and deliberation.
+Other relevant factors considered applicable by the Executive Officer as necessary to bring before the North Coast Water Board for their consideration and deliberation.

-4.2.3 Policy for the Control of Discharges of Herbicide Wastes from Silvicultural Applications
+5.3.3 Policy for the Control of Discharges of Herbicide Wastes from Silvicultural Applications

-It is the policy of this Regional Water Board to assure that the use and possible discharge of herbicide wastes be controlled to provide all necessary protection of the beneficial uses of water.
-Accordingly, the Regional Water Board establishes a program to control the discharge of herbicides to waters of the State within the North Coast Region to protect water quality.
-It is the policy of this Regional Water Board to determine safe limits for the discharge of pollutants, including herbicides.
+It is the policy of this North Coast Water Board to assure that the use and possible discharge of herbicide wastes be controlled to provide all necessary protection of the beneficial uses of water.
+Accordingly, the North Coast Water Board establishes a program to control the discharge of herbicides to waters of the state within the North Coast Region to protect water quality.
+It is the policy of the North Coast Water Board to determine safe limits for the discharge of pollutants, including herbicides.
 All limits will be incorporated into the Action Plan as they are determined and self-monitoring programs will be developed and prescribed to assure compliance with all appropriate limits.

-4.2.4 Action Plan for Control of Discharges of Herbicide Wastes from Silvicultural Applications
+5.3.4 Action Plan for Control of Discharges of Herbicide Wastes from Silvicultural Applications

-The Regional Water Board acknowledges that it is not the lead agency in regulating pesticide use in the North Coast; the lead agency is the Department of Food and Agriculture (DFA).
-However, the Regional Water Board recognizes its obligation in regulating all wastes discharged to water and in protecting water quality.
-It is not the Regional Water Board's intent to prescribe waste discharge requirements for pesticide applications when the rules, regulations, and guidelines of other agencies adequately protect beneficial water uses.
-It is not the intent of the Regional Water Board to require the discharger to furnish information that has already been furnished to other agencies.
+The North Coast Water Board acknowledges that it is not the lead agency in regulating pesticide use in the North Coast Region; the lead agency is the Department of Food and Agriculture (DFA).
+However, the North Coast Water Board recognizes its obligation in regulating all wastes discharged to water and in protecting water quality.
+It is not the North Coast Water Board's intent to prescribe waste discharge requirements for pesticide applications when the rules, regulations, and guidelines of other agencies adequately protect beneficial water uses.
+It is not the intent of the North Coast Water Board to require the discharger to furnish information that has already been furnished to other agencies.
 Accordingly, the Executive Officer shall obtain the needed information from other governmental agencies to the maximum extent possible.
-Therefore, the Regional Water Board directs the Executive Officer to obtain information on proposed aerial herbicide application projects which will provide assurance that the proposed silvicultural herbicide use will protect water quality.
+Therefore, the North Coast Water Board directs the Executive Officer to obtain information on proposed aerial herbicide application projects which will provide assurance that the proposed silvicultural herbicide use will protect water quality.
 Such information includes, but is not limited to, the following:

 Topographic map or other map scaled at not less than four inches equals one mile or other scale acceptable to the Executive Officer which clearly delineates the treatment areas and all nearby water courses, wells, ponds, irrigation ditches, or wet areas.